sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 # Intro

-For the past years, I have been deploying many VPSs for varied use cases.
-I thought it was time to document the steps I use for my reference.
+I have been deploying many VPSs for varied use cases and wanted to finally document the steps I take for my reference.
 The idea is to spin up a VPS, layer adequate security, and allow me easy access to the server from my Home PC (Windows 11) and other devices.

-I want to set up a Wordpress website using a free control panel for this project.
-Been using Cloudpanel (taking advantage of the 1-click installation of Wordpress and Sites' Management features)  and Cloudflare with no issues for a couple of years already.
-I am familiar with them, they provide what I need for my use-case/requirements and decided to use them for this project.
+I want to set up a WordPress website for this project using a free control panel.
+Been using Cloudpanel (taking advantage of the 1-click installation of WordPress and Sites' Management features) and Cloudflare with no issues for a couple of years already.
+I am familiar with them, they provide what I need for my use case/requirements, and decided to use them for this project.
 And if these steps can help others navigate their DIY adventures, that would be great too! :)

 These steps/guides are with the below stacks/environments: